Company Directors in Singapore

-According to Companies Act, every company in Singapore must have at least one director who is responsible for managing the affairs of the company and providing it with direction.
-This guide provides a detailed overview of company directors in Singapore with topics that include:
+According to the Companies Act, every company in Singapore must have at least one director who is responsible for managing the affairs of the company and providing it with direction.
+This guide provides a detailed overview of company directors in Singapore, with topics that include:

 Director Appointment Requirement

 Under the Companies Act, every Singapore company must have at least one company director who is an ordinary resident of Singapore.
-An ordinary resident is defined as any person who is a Singapore Citizen, Singapore Permanent Resident or EntrePass holder.
-Also, in certain situations, an Employee Pass holder with a local residential address in Singapore can be considered an ordinary resident.
+An ordinary resident is defined as any person who is a Singapore Citizen, Singapore Permanent Resident, Employment Pass or EntrePass holder.

 Who can be a director?